SyncholisticMG/gh/README.md

 We are an I AM self driven wave form in a bubble of reality that has physics adjusting us to our harmony and frequency based on our ability to propagate life in equal cocreation with our celestial counterpart.
 This is our species explained in simplistic form.

+##  Super luminal thinking

+Faster than light and beyond telepathy and out of chemical thinking.
+It is infinite consciousness.
+Has specific neural pathways dedicated to this when you are the Unentangled Observer in sacred neutral, not in charge or polarity.
+It adds to the energy of frequency and soul.
+It overcomes any fake pathways created by the parasympathetic and sympathetic.
+It is knowingness but doesn’t require your knowingness to be present .
+It is in No Time.
+It is a cognitive process not requiring dna.
+It is our birthright to name it and claim it .
+Claim through ceremony to make an “on ramp” .
+Whale teachings are an “on ramp” to it.
+It is speaking directly to the soul and the I AM by bypassing chemical memories.
+SLT is between brain, crown and third eye
+It is a choice point, to be part of the separation of densities.
+The vagus nerve and chakras are open.
+Its your infinite precogs in full blast in the seen and unseen, gathering entangled and unentangled data for processing . medicine can take you there because it bypasses chemical thought constructs but SLT also occurs naturally bringing a rapid take off to a new you.
+It is a technology of the body

 ## Sympathetic